blaenk/site/content/notes/ruby.md

 kind = "language"
 +++

+Ruby is a dynamic interpreted language.
+It gained widespread adoption for web development following the release of [Ruby on Rails](/notes/ruby-on-rails/).
+Early on its dynamic metaprogramming facilities were abused, as was evident in Ruby on Rails.

 <nav id="toc"></nav>

 The `rbconfig` package contains constants with information about the local Ruby installation, particularly in the `RbConfig::CONFIG` hash.